Auction Tips

 What Are University Auctions?

-University auctions are organized events where universities auction off a variety of items, typically for fundraising or surplus purposes.
-They can take many forms, ranging from in-person events to hybrid or fully online auctions, depending on the needs and goals of the university.
+University auctions are organized events where universities auction off various items, typically for fundraising or surplus purposes.
+They can take many forms, ranging from in-person events to hybrid or fully online auctions, depending on the university’s needs and goals.

 Fundraising vs. Surplus Auctions